niks36/springsecurity/README.md

 ## Things to remember

-Whenever client & server knows runs on a same machine this solution works, but when client & server runs on a different machine then we while creating certificate you need to specify their hostname into SAN while creating certificate.<br/>
+Whenever client & server knows runs on a same machine this solution works, but when client & server runs on a different machine then while creating certificate you need to specify their hostname into SAN.<br/>
 If you want to skip hostname checking you need to add following code.

 ```java